Deepest sensitivity to wavelike dark photon dark matter with superconducting radio frequency cavities: Introduction

 The dark photon (DP) is a compelling dark matter candidate.
 It is a spin-1 gauge boson associated with a new Abelian U(1) symmetry and is one of the simplest possible extensions to the Standard Model (SM)~\cite{essig2013dark, PhysRevD.104.092016, PhysRevD.104.095029}.
 The dark photon, having the same quantum numbers as the SM photon, generically interacts with the SM photon through kinetic mixing~\cite{HOLDOM198665, HOLDOM1986196} described by the Lagrangian

 where $F_1^{\mu \nu}$ is the electromagnetic field tensor, $F_2^{\mu \nu}$ is the dark photon field tensor, $\chi$ is the kinetic mixing strength, $m_{\Ap}$ is the DP mass, and $\Ap$ is the DP gauge field.
 If both $m_{\Ap}$ and $\chi$ are sufficiently small, then it is stable on cosmological timescales~\cite{PhysRevD.78.115012}.
 The dark photon is then an attractive dark matter candidate.
-If its mass is less than an eV, the DPDM is in the wavelike regime, where it is best described as a coherent wave oscillating at the frequency of its rest mass rather than a collection of particles.
+If its mass is less than an eV, the dark photon dark matter (DPDM) is in the wavelike regime, where it is best described as a coherent wave oscillating at the frequency of its rest mass rather than a collection of particles.
 The dark matter kinetic energy distribution sets the degree of coherence of wavelike dark matter to be of order $v_\mathrm{DM}^2\sim 10^{-6}$~\cite{PhysRevD.42.3572, 10.1046/j.1365-8711.2003.06165.x}.

 Several mechanisms could produce a relic of cosmic dark photons.
 One simple example is the displacement of the DP field through quantum fluctuations during inflation~\cite{PhysRevD.93.103520}.
-These fluctuations in the DP field serve as the initial displacement for dark photon field oscillations, which commence once the Universe's expansion rate falls below the DP mass.
+These fluctuations in the DP field serve as the initial displacement for dark photon field oscillations, which commence once the universe's expansion rate $H$ falls below the DP mass, i.e., $H\hbar < m c^2$.
 Other mechanisms are possible and are described in~\cite{PhysRevD.104.095029, Arias_2012}.

-Dark photon dark matter (DPDM) can be detected through its mixing with the SM photon.
-If dark photons oscillate into SM photons inside a microwave cavity with a large quality factor, then a feeble EM signal accumulates inside the cavity, which can be read by ultralow noise electronics.
+DPDM can be detected through its mixing with the SM photon.
+If dark photons convert into SM photons inside a microwave cavity with a large quality factor, then a feeble EM signal accumulates inside the cavity, which can be read by ultralow noise electronics.
 This type of detector is called a haloscope and is often deployed to search for axionic DM~\cite{PhysRevLett.51.1415}.
-The SM photon frequency $f$ is related to the dark photon energy $E_{\Ap}$ by $f = E_{\Ap} \approx m_{\Ap}$.
+The SM photon frequency $f$ is related to the dark photon energy $E_{\Ap}$ by $hf = E_{\Ap} \approx m_{\Ap}c^2$.